 Whether you want a dance off to emerge or an evening of sing-a-long tunes around the fire pit, music helps bring your space to life!
 Set the atmosphere with music from when guests arrive to the final slow dance of the evening.
 Hire a DJ to make announcements, provide microphones for any speeches, and to create the soundtrack to the day of your dreams.

 With a small guest list, many individuals you enjoy simply won’t be able to make the slim list.
-Choosing videography for a micro wedding is a great option to be able to share the day with extended family members, coworkers, high school friends, your gym buddy, your mom’s hair stylist, and all those who wish they could have made the tiny invite list.
+Choosing videography and/or live streaming for a micro wedding is a great option to be able to share the day with extended family members, coworkers, high school friends, your gym buddy, your mom’s hair stylist, and all those who wish they could have made the tiny invite list.

 Complete Weddings + Events in Des Moines, IA

 Take the stress out of hiring multiple vendors by choosing a vendor who can cater multiple services for your day.
 Complete Weddings + Events offers budget-friendly packages on photography, DJ and videography perfect for a micro wedding!
 Having a photographer, DJ, and videographer who work well together is something you won’t take for granted!
 Complete Weddings + Events, Des Moines’ leading provider of event and wedding photography, videography, lighting, DJ services & photo booth rental.